Strumenta/StarLasu/Writerside/topics/ChiselMethod.md

 The Chisel method is based on the following steps:

-1. Create a parser using the StarLasu Libraries, for that you need to:
+1. Create a parser using the StarLasu Libraries and Starlasu Tools, for that you need to:

   - Define a grammar;
   - Use the starlasu libraries to generate the AST;
   - Refine the AST;